Self Deception

 Dig deeper with Sebastian →

-Why all this concern over hypocrisy and self-deception, especially among those whom later generations honor as saints and sages?
-The reason is simple: These individuals were 'sages and saints' because they knew the simple but essential truth that we human beings find it extremely difficult to know the truth about ourselves.
+Francis was concerned lest even an inadvertent deception of others might cause him to lapse into treacherous self-deceit and hypocrisy… These individuals were ‘sages and saints’ because they knew the simple but essential truth that we human beings find it extremely difficult to know the truth about ourselves.

 Kurtz, Ernest, Ketcham, Katherine, The Spirituality of Imperfection Storytelling and the, 1994thesis